tus/tus-resumable-upload-protocol/protocol.md

 ##### Upload-Concat

 The `Upload-Concat` header MUST be set in both partial and final upload creation requests.
-It indicates whether the upload created by the request is either a partial or final upload.
-If a partial upload is constructed, the header value MUST be `partial`.
+It indicates whether the upload is either a partial or final upload.
+If the upload is a partial one, the header value MUST be `partial`.
-In the case of creating a final upload its value MUST be `final` followed by a semicolon and a whitespace-separated list of partial upload URLs that will be concatenated.
-The partial upload URL MAY be absolute or relative and MUST NOT contain whitespace as defined in [RFC 3986](https://tools.ietf.org/html/rfc3986).
+In the case of a final upload, its value MUST be `final` followed by a semicolon and a whitespace-separated list of partial upload URLs that will be concatenated.
+The partial uploads URLs MAY be absolute or relative and MUST NOT contain whitespace as defined in [RFC 3986](https://tools.ietf.org/html/rfc3986).

 #### Example